 Providing Free Legal Assistance for People Living in Poverty in Chicago & Suburban Cook County

 The American legal system is complex for anyone.
 But for someone who is living in poverty and unable to hire an attorney, our legal system is downright intimidating.
-For the last 50 years LAF (formerly the Legal Assistance Foundation of Metropolitan Chicago) has provided people living in poverty in metropolitan Chicago with free professional legal services.
+For more than 50 years LAF (formerly the Legal Assistance Foundation of Metropolitan Chicago) has provided people living in poverty in metropolitan Chicago with free professional legal services.
 LAF makes equal justice a reality, impacting the lives of over 40,000 of the most vulnerable members of our community.

 LAF’s full-time attorneys and staff give their clients individualized attention.
 Their work results in such successes as an order of protection from an abusive spouse, prevention of an unfair eviction, or justice for a victim of consumer fraud.
 LAF’s work starts by making the legal system accessible to our clients and concludes with a resolution that changes their lives and gets them back on track.